Adames, Bauers homer for Rays in 7-2 win over Angels

 UP NEXT

-LHP Andrew Heaney (6-6, 0-4 on the road) will start Thursday's series finale for the Angels against an unnamed Rays starter.
+LHP Andrew Heaney (6-6, 0-4 on the road) will start Thursday's series finale for the Angels against Hunter Wood (0-0 in 11 appearances including three starts).

 Comments